kragen/derctuo/markdown/retro-teletext.md

   total of 26880 bits of font ROM;
 - 32 40x12 buffers for the 7-bit characters on each screen, for a
   total of 107520 bits of RAM;
-- some registers for which TV was viewing which of the 32 "channels" and where the cursors are and so forth.
+- some registers for which TV was viewing which of the 32 “channels” and where the cursors are and so forth.
 A hardware base-address register for the screen buffer might be useful for quick scrolling and quick page-flipping, at least if the page you want to flip to is